ariedel/lacewing/README.md

 3.) run those stars through the lacewing algorithm and output the results, per cluster, into files named (clustername)(file number).

 lacewing_percentages.py (filename) (young?) will run the actual calibrations on a single cluster file output from lacewing_montecarlo.py.
 It will output statistics plots and files of coefficients in a format ready to be pasted into Moving_Group_all.csv
-If the second argument is "young", the program will ignore all field stars when making and fitting its histograms.
+If the second argument is "young", the program will ignore nearly all field stars (leaving only a 1:1 equal proportion of moving group and young field objects) when making and fitting its histograms.
 Filenames will have .youngonly in them.